-No key natural heritage features such as Significant Woodlands, Provincially Significant Wetlands or valleylands etc. are located near the subject lands.
+No key natural heritage features such as Significant Woodlands, Provincially Significant Wetlands, highly vulnerable aquifers or valleylands etc. are located near the subject lands.

 Policy A2.2.2 Growth & Settlement - states that it is a goal of this Plan to encourage intensification and redevelopment within the Urban Area specifically in proximity to the Downtown.